Cwickniss/agentic/README.md

-# Hands-On LLM Engineering including Agentic AI Project
+# LLM Engineering Workshop including Agentic AI Project

 ## A repo for LLM Builders - Hands-on with LLMs and Agents

 ![Hands on LLM Engineering](handson.jpg)

-Welcome to the code to accompany the hand-on LLM engineering workshop.
+Welcome to the code to accompany the LLM Engineering Masterclass with Agents.

 ### A note before you begin